-Croatia: The investment of Marubeni in TPP Plomin C waits approval of the European Commission30.
-June 2015. / SEE Energy News
+Croatia: The investment of Marubeni in TPP Plomin C waits approval of the European Commission, SEE Energy News

 Among the thirty Japanese companies with whose leaders met Croatian Prime Minister Milanovic in Tokyo, there was also a meeting with company Marubeni, a strategic partner of Croatia Power utility HEP for the construction of thermal power plant Plomin new unit C.